-Name of Course: Art Sending Site: Central Burden Name of Instructor: Jillian Henning Grade Level: 9-12 Pre-requisites: None Course Content: inspiration, and skill level in Art.
-A variety of two and three di ed on the Discipl /or further exploration of each student's knowledge, creative mensional art forms will be used throughout the year to provide a line Based Education Model of production, history, criticism, and cs, and more. facilitator at the beginning of the course.
-In addition to the art and computer access to complete Google Classroom assignments.
+Name of Course: Art Sending Site: Central Burden, Caldwell

+Name of Instructor: Sadie Camac, Brooke Kuehny Grade Level: 9-12 inspiration, and skill level in Art.
+A variety of two- and three-dimensional art forms will be used throughout the year to provide a safe and balanced learning environment centered on the Discipline Based Education Model of production, history, criticism, and aesthetics.
+Unit projects will include drawing, painting, ceramics, and more.

+Course Content: This beginning Art 1 course will focus on the development and/or further exploration of each student's knowledge, creative

+No textbook.
+A list of supplies will be emailed to each school facilitator at the beginning of the course.
+In addition to the art supplies, the school will need a camera to photograph art work and computer access to complete Google Classroom assignments.

-Name of Course: Physics Sending Site: Palco Name of Instructor: Richard Robinson Grade Level: 12 Pre-requisites: 2 years of Algebra, Chemistry Course Content: inted with nuclea he universe.
-Students will study gravity, free fall, r particles and applications.
-Students will study instruments the real world.
+Name of Course: Physics Sending Site: Palco

+Name of Instructor: Richard Robinson Grade Level: 12

+Pre-requisites: 2 years of Algebra, Chemistry

+Course Content: Physics will cover the basic physical laws that govern the universe.
+Students will study gravity, free fall, force and inertia.
+Students will become acquainted with nuclear particles and applications.
+Students will study instruments used by physicists and learn practical applications of physics in the real world.

-Name of Course: Chemistry Sending Site: Palco Name of Instructor: Richard Robinson Grade Level: 11, 12 Pre-requisites: B or better in Biology and have taken or current ntly taking Geometry
+Name of Course: Chemistry Sending Site: Palco

+Name of Instructor: Richard Robinson Grade Level: 11, 12

-Course Content: Chemistry will cover atomic structure, states of matter, and types of bonding.
-Students will become acquainted with the periodic table and naming and formula writing.
+Pre-requisites: B or better in Biology and have taken or currently taking Geometry with the periodic table and naming and formula writing.
 This course will also cover significant figures, stoichiometry and solution concentrations.
 Students will study instruments used by chemists and learn to balance equations.